pyLiveNodes/LiveNodes/docs/index.md

 If you want to
 - create and run a graph, have a look at the [quickstart](./quickstart/index.md)
-- write your own nodes, you can find more information [here](./concepts/node.md)
+- write your own nodes, you can find more information [here](./usage/node.md)
-- delve into the concepts of the core livenode system, I recommend you take a look at the [concepts](./concepts/index.md).
+- delve into the concepts of the core livenode system, I recommend you take a look at the [advanced concepts](./advanced/index.md).
 - run or see an example, use the link from [above](##use-cases).
 - look at specific features, use the link from [above](##features).